 In Clinton’s case, the Judiciary Committee approved four articles of impeachment, with committee Democrats voting en bloc against all of them.
 Enough Republicans defected on the House floor to defeat two of these articles, and only five Democrats voted for the crucial article impeaching Clinton for lying under oath to a federal grand jury about his relationship to Lewinsky.

 If a President Is Impeached, Does the Senate Have to Hold a Trial?

 Most experts believe the provisions made for an impeachment trial in both the Constitution and in Senate rules mean some sort of proceedings are obligatory.
 But then we are talking about Mitch McConnell being in charge, and even if you think he is required to hold a trial, who is going to enforce that requirement?
 The courts are likely to stay away from a conflict as a “political question.”

 But McConnell has publicly talked about holding impeachment trials as though it’s not a real question, most recently describing it as obligatory:

 You’d also have to figure Republicans will want some deliberations, however superficial, so they can claim Trump has been exonerated.

 There are not, however, constitutional or Senate provisions requiring a trial of any particular length or depth.
-And it could go pretty fast, as I noted earlier this year:
+Here is my explanation of the relevant provisions governing impeachment trials for presidents: